Operate my service

 Validate client connectivity: Connectivity issues cause functionality or sign-in issues in Teams.
 We recommend (especially for new sites or locations) that you validate connectivity to the service.
 Ensure the following Office 365 URLs and IP address ranges guidance is followed for each site.
 You can leverage the Microsoft Network Assessment Tool to perform a connectivity test to validate that the media ports have been opened correctly for cloud voice capabilities.
 Detailed steps on how to run the connectivity tests are provided in the network readiness guidance.

-Check the known issues list: Consult the list of known issues for Teams to determine whether the user has been negatively affected by one of these issues.
+Check the known issues list: Consult Teams Troubleshooting to determine whether the user has been negatively affected by one of these issues.
 Follow the workaround provided (if there is one) to resolve the issue.

 Visit the Microsoft Teams community: The Microsoft Teams community offers dedicated spaces for Teams.
 The Teams community provides a discussion list, blog posts, and announcements centered around Teams.
 You can post a question or search previous discussions for solutions to your issue.